 Welcome to the Centre for Entrepreneurs Spring newsletter!

-We all find ourselves in we find ourselves in an extraordinary and difficult situation, adapting to the challenges presented by the COVID-19 crisis.
+We find ourselves in an extraordinary and difficult situation, adapting to the challenges presented by the COVID-19 crisis.
 Usually, at this time of the year, we look forwards positively as we emerge from the UK winter with hope renewed.
 This year things are very different, and our theme is one of adaptability and resilience.

 Our thoughts are with all members of our incredible community, whether you are pivoting your business, making tough decisions to adapt, helping colleagues, friends, family or community, or simply trying to get by.

 Refugee Entrepreneurship Programme Survey

 NEF Fast Track praises its fantastic partner companies: Kantan

 NEF alumni doing their part in Coronavirus efforts: Unmind, UpLearn, Docandu, Floe Oral Care

 NEF Fast Track Programme Update